Taco-Eating Contest At Fresno Grizzlies Game Goes Horribly Awry, Claims The Life Of A Competitor

 “The Fresno Grizzlies extend our heartfelt prayers and condolences to the family of Mr. Hutchings.
 The safety and security of our fans is our highest priority.
 We will work closely with local authorities and provide any helpful information that is requested,” the team said.

 This is not the first time that an eating contest has proved fatal.
 Back in 2018, as The Washington Post reported at the time, Connecticut’s Sacred Heart University held a pancake-eating contest.
-20-year-old junior Caitlin Nelson decided to give it a go, and within a few moments, she was shaking uncontrollably and then collapsed.
-Police would later say that her entire mouth was “impacted” with pancakes, blocking her airway.
+Twenty-year-old junior Caitlin Nelson decided to give it a go, and within a few moments, she was shaking uncontrollably and then collapsed.

+Police later said that her entire mouth was “impacted” with pancakes, blocking her airway.
 She died nine days later, and her cause of death was officially listed as asphyxia as a result of an obstruction of her airway.
 Her family later sued the university.